-Table H8 International reserves and foreign currency liquidity • International reserves and foreign currency liquidity are international payments.
+Table H8 International reserves and foreign currency liquid-

+The first part of the Template shows total assets of the Croatian National Bank in convertible foreign currency.
+Official reserve assets (IA) show those types of assets that are readily available to the CNB at any moment for bridging imbalances in international payments.
 Official international reserves include: short-term foreign negotiable debt securities, foreign cash, foreign currency sight deposits, foreign currency time deposits which can be withdrawn before maturity, foreign currency time deposits with a remaining maturity of up to 1 year, reserve position with the IMF, special drawing rights, gold, and reverse repos with foreign negotiable debt securities.